Inbound marketing is a business methodology that attracts customers by creating valuable content and experiences tailored to them.

 Content comes in many forms and flavors, with the most common being articles, whitepapers, case studies, infographics and videos posted on your website and social media channels.

-There are four ways industrial companies benefit from inbound marketing.
-They include:
+There are four proven and undeniable ways industrial companies benefit from having a solid inbound marketing strategy.

 - Attracting qualified prospects: With a sound inbound marketing strategy, you can be assured that the people you attract are prequalified and interested in what you sell.
 Compare this to targeting large groups of people, many of whom will have no interest in what you are selling, or don’t want to be bothered with your outbound (interruptive) marketing.